 Plantation Pointe is located on Lake Hickory, in Granite Falls, Caldwell County, North Carolina.
 It is a beautiful community in Granite Falls, with nearby Duke Power public access on the main channel of Lake Hickory.
 This community is minutes away from Hickory City amenities with shopping, restaurant and medical services.
 Our exclusive neighborhood offers wet/dry boat storage, a community picnic area, underground utilities and lamp lighted streets.
-Learn more about the location of Plantation Pointe.

 The town of Granite Falls is located approximately 10 miles northwest of the city of Hickory, and is considered to be in the Hickory-Morganton-Lenoir metro area.
 The estimated population, in 2003, was 4,572 people.
 (See MAPS of Granite Falls, N.C. -- aerial view | topographical view | Mapquest view).